-The 1.4-litre turbocharged (that's also supercharged) engine has proven a winner for the German marque.
+The 1.4-litre engine has proven a winner for the German marque.
 It manages to produce a good wedge of torque from low-down in the rev-range, and it even climbs towards the red-line eagerly (assuming that's your sort of thing).

-That blend of usable power and excellent fuel economy makes the A1 a very easy car to live with, especially on the wallet!
-Vorsprung Durch Technik!Search Used Audi A1
+That blend of usable power and excellent fuel economy makes the A1 a very easy car to live with, especially on the wallet.

 Find your perfect used petrol car

-The great thing about all of the cars above is that they are all genuinely brilliant in their own ways.
-No matter what your preference on style and design is, there is a car in this list to suit your personality.
+The great thing about the cars above is that they're genuinely brilliant in their own ways.
+No matter what your preference on style and design is, there's a car in this list to suit your personality.

-And the best part about all these brilliant cars is that they won't cost you an arm and a leg to run on a daily basis.
-The electric revolution may have begun, but these cars are proof you can enjoy clean and cheap motoring.
+And the best part about all these cars is that they won't cost you an arm and a leg to run on a daily basis.
+Electric cars may be gaining popularity, but these cars are proof you can enjoy clean and cheap motoring.